-Action Item: Eliminate Poverty of Information by Expanding Broadband Access

-ARC partnered with the Department of Community Affairs (DCA), the Georgia Municipal Association (GMA), and the Georgia Technology Authority (GTA) to highlight existing Broadband Programs and upcoming funding opportunities though a webinar.
-ARC will continue to partner with these groups to highlight resources in the Atlanta Region and beyond.
+Eliminate poverty of information by expanding Broadband Access ARC partnered with the Department of Community Affairs (DCA), the Georgia Municipal Association (GMA), and the Georgia Technology Authority (GTA) to highlight existing Broadband Programs and upcoming funding opportunities.
 Website: Statewide Broadband Programs and Funding Opportunities - ARC (atlantaregional.org)

-Pursue Grants and Promote Partnerships

-New partnership: Southeast Crescent Regional Commission (SCRC)

-- Grant Funds Allocated: \$56,000. - Website: Southeast Crescent Regional Commission

-Grants Underway

-EDA Recompete Pilot Program

-- Grant Funds: Strategy Grant (\$500,000)/Recompete Plan (\$5 -\$20M) - Website: Distressed Area Recompete Pilot Program - Workforce Partners: Aerotropolis Atlanta, Beltline Inc., Calyton State University, Clayton County Development Authority, CareerRise, Goodwill

-DOT Reconnecting Neighborhoods and Communities

-- Grant Amount-\$130-150M - Website: Reconnecting Communities and Neighborhoods Grant Program
+Pursue Grants and Promote Partnerships New partnership: Southeast Crescent Regional Commission (SCRC) - Grant Funds Allocated: \$56,000. - Website: Southeast Crescent Regional Commission Grants Underway EDA Recompete Pilot Program - Grant Funds: Strategy Grant (\$500,000)/Recompete Plan (\$5 -\$20M) - Website: Distressed Area Recompete Pilot Program - Workforce Partners: Aerotropolis Atlanta, Beltline Inc., Calyton State University, Clayton County Development Authority, CareerRise, Goodwill GDOT Reconnecting Neighborhoods and Communities - Grant Amount-\$130-150M - Website: Reconnecting Communities and Neighborhoods Grant Program • 2024 Implementation (5 Year Action Plan) The following items are examples of some priority initiatives which are expected to be addressed over the next four years.

-HUD Pathways to Removing Obstacles to Housing (PRO Housing)

-- Grant Amount: \$6M - Website: Pathways to Removing Obstacles to Housing (PRO Housing) | HUD.gov / U.S. Department of Housing and Urban Development (HUD)

-2024 Implementation (5 Year Action Plan)

-The following items are examples of some priority initiatives which are expected to be addressed over the next four years.
 Work will continue in 2024 for some action items or begin in 2024.

-Update the Metro Atlanta Housing Strategy: Data and Trends in the Region

-The Metro Atlanta Housing Strategy provides detailed information and data about the region's housing market and offers a set of actionable steps that local communities can consider taking to address their housing issues.

-Form and Execute LLHAC Cohort #3

-ARC will continue the Local Leadership Housing Action Committee (LLHAC).
+Update the Metro Atlanta Housing Strategy: Data and Trends in the Region The Metro Atlanta Housing Strategy provides detailed information and data about the region's housing market and offers a set of actionable steps that local communities can consider taking to address their housing issues.
+Form and Execute LLHAC Cohort #3 ARC will continue the Local Leadership Housing Action Committee (LLHAC).
 This will be the third year and incorporate new elected officials and issues relevant to participants and regional trends.

-Support Small Businesses

-Start to work with local and state governments to promote more favorable and accessible procurement regulations and permitting processes.
+Small Business Support Start to work with local and state government to promote more favorable and accessible procurement regulations and permitting processes.

-Image: View of Volare Wine & Bistro near Hartsfield-Jackson International Airport

-Identify Available Government, Non-Profit, or Faith-Based Property for Small Business or Housing

-Work with communities and regional partners to identify underutilized properties or buildings that might be available to small businesses or provide options for housing.

-Foster, Promote, and Expand Business Incubators and Similar Models/Programs

-ARC will research what facilities and resources are available in the Region and convene a meeting to work with partners to make recommendations on next steps which support continued investment in this important sector.

-Define and Quantify the Metro Atlanta Creative Economy

-Build off the success of the Arts, Culture, and Creative Placemaking Strategic Plan and the Culture and Community Design Program.
+Identify Available Government, Non-Profit, or Faith-Based Property for Small Business or Housing Work with communities and regional partners to identify underutilized properties or buildings that might be available to small businesses or provide options for housing.
+Foster, Promote, and Expand Business Incubators and Similar Models/Programs ARC will research what facilities and resources are available in the Region and convene a meeting to work with partners to make recommendations on next steps which support continued investment in this important sector.
+Define and Quantify the Metro Atlanta Creative Economy Build off the success of the Arts, Culture, and Creative Placemaking Strategic Plan and the Culture and Community Design Program.
 Website: Regional Arts & Culture - ARC (atlantaregional.org)

 Image: Culture and Community Design Program session

+•

 Staff Contact Information

 Find the CEDS report here and contact Project Manager Keri Stevens at kstevens@atlantaregional.org for any questions.

+• •

 Keri Stevens, Program Manager

 kstevens@atlantaregional.org

-Atlanta Regional Commission
+404-455-4745

 229 Peachtree ST NE, STE 100 Atlanta, GA 30303

 Phone: 404.463.3100